-- Twelve years of executive management experience at a leading worldwide manufacturing company - · Over fifteen years of experience in various senior level strategic planning positions at United Technologies Corporation - Holds a Ph.D. in economics and has taught courses in Economics at Hamilton College
+- Thirteen years of executive management experience at a leading worldwide manufacturing company. - Over fifteen years of experience in various senior level strategic planning positions at United Technologies Corporation. - Membership on the Board of Trustees of the Manufacturers Alliance for Productivity and Innovation (MAPI). - Holds a Ph.D. in economics and has taught courses in Economics at Hamilton College.

-Judith F. Marks
+JUDITH F. MARKS